stefan-hoeck/idris2-ilex/README.md

 We are now going to look at how to handle quoted string literals with escape sequences.
-First, we note that an escape sequence is always started with a backquote (`\`), so the occurrence of these breaks the whole string token into smaller parts.
-That's why we use a snoclist in our parser state for representing a partially parsed string literal.
-Since the tokens we expect within a quoted string literal are completely different to the once encountered outside of quoted strings, it makes sense to handle these in a separate automaton:
+First, we note that an escape sequence is always started with a backquote (`\`), so the occurrences of these break the whole string token into smaller parts.
+That's why we use a `SnocList` in our parser state for representing a partially parsed string literal.
+Since the tokens we expect within a quoted string literal are completely different to the ones encountered outside of quoted strings, it makes sense to handle these in a separate automaton: